|

 pages record the glorious ten-year history of the

+league that is no more.
 As a book, THE OTHER LEAGUE covers the total

 range of American League football: the Foolish Club,